Despite Coronavirus Risks, The U.S. Senate Returns For Normal Business

 McConnell, Pelosi say no thanks to White House tests

-On Friday, McConnell shared new Senate guidelines from Dr. Brian Monahan, the attending physician to Congress, to avoid gatherings and wear masks when possible.
+On Friday, McConnell shared new Senate guidelines from Brian Monahan, the attending physician to Congress, to avoid gatherings and wear masks when possible.
 The guidelines also advise members and others to maintain 6 feet of distance, limit staff and visitors in offices, and participate in health monitoring programs.

 "I strongly urge my colleagues to consult these guidelines as we carefully resume in-person work," McConnell said.